 Equipment Calibration for Nutrient and Pesticide Application

-A specially designed professional development project (PDP) in equipment calibration for nutrient and pesticide application is planned for agriculture service providers in New England over the next two years (2018-2020).
-In 2018, we will focus on nutrient application equipment, and in 2019 will focus on pesticide application equipment.
-Participants can sign up for one or both training topics.
+A specially designed professional development project (PDP) in equipment calibration for nutrient and pesticide application is planned for agriculture service providers in New England from 2018 – 2020.
+In 2019 we will focus on pesticide application equipment (sprayers).
+(Nutrient application equipment was the focus in 2018.)
 This project is open to personnel working in New England in Extension, USDA agencies, state agriculture agencies, and non-government organizations who are working with crop producers.

-In each year, this NESARE-funded project will include one in-person training session (two days), at least two 60-minute webinars during the winter/early spring, and self-study.
+In 2019, this Northeast SARE-funded project will include one in-person training session (two days), at least three 60-minute webinars during the winter/early spring, and self-study.
 It is estimated that participant time commitment for the training and self-study will be about 30 hours per year.

 The following timeframe has been set so far: